-Proceeds from the Essex Horse Trials will directly benefit Greater Newark LifeCamp, which provides an enriching day camp experience for approximately 300 Newark, New Jersey-area youth, per day, for six weeks during the months of July and August.
+Proceeds from the Essex Horse Trials directly benefit Greater Newark LifeCamp, which provides an enriching day camp experience for approximately 300 Newark, New Jersey-area youth, per day, for six weeks during the months of July and August.

 The Life Camp movement began in 1887, when the original editor of LIFE Magazine founded the Life Fresh Air Fund to aid underprivileged, inner-city children by sending them to the country for fresh air and sunshine.
 The current mission of LifeCamp, Inc. is to empower children from Newark to succeed and excel in life by developing life skills, character and leadership through a summer enrichment program outside of an urban environment.